acorn-io/runtime/docs/docs/50-running/80-alpha-image-allow-rules.md

 ## About Signatures

 To sign an image, you can use [sigstore/cosign](https://docs.sigstore.dev/cosign/installation/) via the CLI.
-You download or build an Acorn image, you sign it with cosign and optionally annotate the signature, then you upload it to some OCI registry.
+You can download or build an Acorn image, sign it with cosign, annotate the signature (optional), then upload it to an OCI registry.
-Now when you try to run that in a protected cluster and the image is in scope of an IAR, Acorn will check the signature, make sure that it matches the provided public keys and that matching signatures also have the required annotations.
+Afterwards, when you try to run that image in a protected cluster where the image is in scope of an IAR, Acorn will first ensure that:
-Only if all of this is true, we let the image pass.
+- it matches the provided public keys
+- matching signatures also have the required annotations

+If one or both of these conditions aren't met, Acorn will refuse to run the image.

 ### Walkthrough